 At PwC, we recognize the importance of sponsoring initiatives that reflect the core values we feel are essential for responsible businesses.
 Examples of our FY14 initiatives included:

-We continued our sponsorship of Team PwC, our support for high-level Canadian athletes who reflect the diversity of our people and the values of our business: leadership, excellence and teamwork.
+In FY14, we continued our sponsorship of Team PwC, a group of high-performing Canadian athletes who reflect the diversity of our people and the values of our business: leadership, excellence and teamwork.
 One of the goals of this program is to help our athletes go beyond sport and strengthen their interpersonal and business skills through media appearances, speaking engagements, client hosting events and meeting PwC employees from across the country to share their experiences.
 Five of our Team PwC athletes competed in Sochi – winning 2 silver medals and one gold.

 Our firm is a founding sponsor of this prestigious annual award that is given to a senior financial leader who has made an outstanding contribution to business in Canada.
-This year’s winner was Brian Lawson, CFO at Brookfield Asset Management.
-Mr. Lawson was named Canada’s CFO of the Year™ by an independent committee composed of several prominent members of Canada’s business community.
+This year’s winner was Janice Fukakusa, Chief Administration Officer and Chief Financial Officer at RBC.
+Ms. Fukakusa was named Canada’s CFO of the Year™ by an independent committee composed of several prominent members of Canada’s business community.
 In FY14, the judging criteria included many values that underpin the concept of responsible business, including vision and leadership; corporate reporting and performance; social responsibility; innovation and business complexity.
 Award candidates from a wide range of business sectors were nominated by CEOs, members of boards of directors, financial analysts and other senior executives.